-Lady Gaga’s Bright Bi Star Keeps Shining in 2017
+Lady Gaga’s Bright Bi Star Keeps Shining

 My love of Lady Gaga began when I was in middle school and the ringtone of her first single, “Just Dance,” woke me every morning on my flip-phone.
 Lady Gaga’s been in my heart for a while now.
 Her music always appealed to me more than other pop artists.
 “Just Dance” became my morning mantra with its lyrics reminding me that it’s “gonna be okay” over and over, no matter how chaotic things felt.